Pembrey Forest, near Llanelli

 After 5 miles, turn left, following the brown signs for the Country Park.

-The car park for the Country Park is 1 mile along this road.
+The entrance to Pembrey Country Park is 1 mile along this road.

 Public transport

-The nearest mainline railway station is Pembrey & Burry Port.
+The nearest mainline railway station is in Pembrey & Burry Port.

 For details of public transport go to the Traveline Cymru website.